tzarbhaskar/Atlan_challenge/README.md

 # Schemas

-actionList contains ID of actions that need to be executed for each form.
+ActionList contains ID of actions that need to be executed for each form.
  For Example: 1: saveResponseToGoogleSheet, 2: sendMailToParticipant
 Action Parameters are configurable parameters pertaining to each handler For Example: googleSheetLink